Tragic Story Of Partition

 Dr Bharat Desai

-One of the most important chapters in the Indian history (and equally so for Pakistan) is the partition of the nation in 1947.
+One of the most important chapters in Indian history (and equally so for Pakistan) is the partition of the nation in 1947.
 This article is H V Seshadri's book “The Tragic Story Of Partition” reviewed by Dr Bharat M Desai.

 • और देश बट गया (Hindi)